Skip to main content

 5. Align With the Company’s Growth Stage

 Research whether the company is scaling, stabilizing, or restructuring.
-Position yourself as the solution to their operational pressure point.
+Position yourself as the solution to their main operational challenge.

 See an example